Songkran in Pattaya

 Lissette and I went to a couple of Go-go clubs.
 The first one was Baccara, the most famous on Walking Street.
 Huge place with 2 floors, tons of beautiful girls.
 We walked in (no cover charge) and were lucky to get seats right next to the stage.
 Again, the club was full of Asian tourists, most young and male.
 A group of Chinese tourists came in, 5 women in their 60’s (we’ve come to appreciate the Chinese – whatever there is to experience, they’re going to experience it.
 Nothing was going to stop these ladies from walking into the club).
 The show was boring, an assembly line of girls coming on the stage, dancing a bit around poles, a few taking off their tops…but that’s as exciting as it got.
 As Lissette said, “it’s like they’re waiting around for the bus to show up”.
 We had two drinks, thinking that maybe the show would liven up but it never did.

 We were ready to call it a night but passed the Airport Club on the way and decided to pop in.
 The girls outside were wearing stewardess outfits.
 I can’t pass up anything with a plane theme.
 It was totally different than Baccara – small, well lit (too well lit) and the girls – who seemed to run the club – were loud and outgoing.
 I was smacked with a whip and we were offered shots.
 Two girls in a bathtub were lathering each other up and giving us sexy looks that were almost comical.
 Two young Chinese couples came in and sat next to us.
 A young man and his friend sat on the other side of us and pretty soon I was to hear his life story – he was Finnish, lived and worked in Thailand, and bemoaned being lonely and not having a ‘true love’ in his life.
 Nice guy but slightly depressing.
-One of the girls from the bathtub came over and flirted, doing a special dance for Lissette (you’d have to ask her about that).
 We left the club after a drink, amused with the strange encounters.

 That was the extent of our Walking Street experience.